-The ritual is alleged to help overcome differences in the couple's astrological charts - disparities which traditional Hindus believe have negative consequences on marriage.
+The ritual is allegedly to help overcome differences in the couple's astrological charts – disparities which traditional Hindus believe have negative consequences on marriage.
 Under this ancient belief, Rai is considered a 'manglik' because her chart bears the planet Mars, and she must be 'married' to a peepal tree, a banana tree or a silver or golden idol of the Hindu god Vishnu in order to overcome the devastating effects being a 'manglik' could have on her impending nuptials.

 Apparently, the ceremony was quite elaborate.
-Barbie's so spoiled with her dream house and yacht, that he had to show her a better way to live by having the wedding take place at his local Buddhist temple.
+Barbie's so spoiled with her dream house and yacht that he had to show her a better way to live by having the wedding take place at his local Buddhist temple.

 The man believes the doll houses the spirit of his wife, Tsai, who killed herself 20 years ago because his family opposed their marriage.

-According to the news story "the ceremony appeared to be a wedding like any other, with the bride's anxious family waiting outside the temple for the groom's arrival beforehand."
+According to the news story, "the ceremony appeared to be a wedding like any other, with the bride's anxious family waiting outside the temple for the groom's arrival beforehand."

-The urn will be placed at their home and from now on Tsai will be regarded as a member of their family.
+The urn will be placed at their home, and from now on, Tsai will be regarded as a member of their family.
 The groom's family have asked for Tsai's forgiveness by giving their blessing to the marriage, thus placating her spirit.